joelbloch/poc-k8s/readme.md

 - full-poc : full project with web server, stateless app server, stateful app server and session management.
 - log : folder where logs from Kubernetes pods are generated
 - resources: miscellanous resources used in projects.
-- azure-setup : resources to deploy the poc on Azure
+- azure-setup : resources to deploy the POC on Azure

 Please refer to the readme of each sub folder.